Puppet Master (film series)

-Puppet Master is an American horror film series which focuses on a group of anthropomorphic puppets animated by an Egyptian spell, each equipped with its own unique and dangerous device and are represented as heroes, antiheroes and antagonists.
-The franchise was created by Charles Band and Kenneth J. Hall.
-The series consists of 15 films: 11 in the main series, one crossover film, two spin-offs, and a reboot.
+Puppet Master is an American horror media franchise created by Charles Band and Kenneth J. Hall.
+The films focus on a group of anthropomorphic puppets animated by an Egyptian spell, each equipped with its own unique and dangerous weapons and are represented as heroes, antiheroes and antagonists.

-Produced by Full Moon Features, the series was established in 1989 with the eponymous first installment, which has since been followed by five sequels, five prequels, a crossover with the characters of Demonic Toys, a 2018 reboot entitled The Littlest Reich, a spin-off film about the puppet Blade, a spin-off film about Retro Puppet Master's Doktor Death, two comic book mini-series, an ongoing comic book series, and a free-to-play multiplayer video game by October Games.
+Produced by Full Moon Features, the series was established in 1989 with the eponymous first installment and has since been followed by five sequels, five prequels, a crossover with the characters of Demonic Toys, two spin-offs, a reboot, three comic book series', and a free-to-play multiplayer video game.